tachyons/gitlab-pages/docs/build.md

 script to query the Red Hat API for the status of scan requests that have been submitted.
 Executing `build-scripts/redhat_certification.rb -s` will display a list of images and their current status in the Red Hat certification pipeline.
-One in this case would need to create the `REDHAT_PROJECT_JSON` and `REDHAT_API_TOKEN` variables in the local environment to execute the script.
+One would need to define `REDHAT_API_TOKEN`in the local environment or use the `--token` command line switch to specify their personal token.

 ### Offline builds